 Bob was a responsible man who cared and provided for his family the best he could.
 As he aged, he could no longer garden, but he could ride his lawnmower, and his yard was kept perfect.
 He will be fondly remembered by his many friends and family.

 We know we never lose the people we love.
 They live the rest of our lives in our hearts.
 We will treasure dad’s memory, and we look forward to seeing him again.

 We pray that he will rest in peace in God’s hands with his relatives and friends that have gone before him.

 The family would like to express our gratitude to the Veterans Administration’s HBPC team, especially Misty Cline and Judy Simpson.
 Your support for Dad in his last years was outstanding.

 We also want to thank all of the doctors, nurses, and staff at the Western Maryland Health System.
 Your attention to his needs and the care you provided will never be forgotten.

 Boal Funeral Home assisted the family with arrangements.
 A service of remembrance will be scheduled at a future date.

-To plant a tree in memory of Robert Warnick, Sr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert Warnick, Sr., please visit our floral store.